TVCC tops Apache Ladies on last-second shot, 64-63

 Destinee McDowell scored on an inside drive with 1.4 seconds on the clock, topping off an 8-0 run in the final 64 seconds as No. 2 Trinity Valley edged the Tyler Junior College Apache Ladies, 64-63, in a Region XIV women’s basketball game on Wednesday at Wagstaff Gymnasium.

-The Apache Ladies led for most of the second half and has much as nine-point advantage but TVCC gradually whittled away at the deficit.
-Two turnovers in the final helped erase the Tyler lead.
+The Apache Ladies (12-7, 4-2) led for most of the second half and had as much as a nine-point advantage but TVCC gradually whittled away at the deficit.
+Two turnovers in the final minute helped erase the Tyler lead.

-Ashanti Barnes' inside bucket brought TVCC within 63-62 with 41.7 seconds showing but not convert the typing free throw.
+Ashanti Barnes’ inside bucket brought TVCC (19-1, 6-0) within 63-62 with 41.7 seconds showing but could not convert the tying free throw.
 Anahlynn Murray grabbed the rebound for TJC.

 Tyler worked the clock down, but turned the ball over with 20.1 seconds showing.